stanislavHamara/dependency-injection-kata-series/kata1.md

 ![Circle Pattern](Resources/circle-pattern.png)

-Find the entry point of this application.
+Find the entry point of this application and learn about the different options it provides.

 ### Task 2: Extract all methods to the top level of the application